 The Center for Communal Studies and Collections has excellent resources on twentieth-century and contemporary North American intentional societies.
-The Communal Studies Collection at Rice Library has materials on over 600 contemporary and historic communities, and approximately 25,000 photographs.
+The Communal Studies Collection at Rice Library has materials on over 600 contemporary and historic communities, including approximately 25,000 photographs.
 The Center for Communal Studies (University Archives and Special Collections, Rice Library 3022) serves as a reference room and as a space for study and meetings.
 Links to the Communal Studies Collection and a variety of resources follow:

 USI Rice Library and Lawrence Library (LA 0119)

 The following books can be purchased at the USI Bookstore.